Amazon Boat Cruise: A 1,000-Mile Trip From Tabatinga to Manaus in Brazil

 These three facts are plain enough.
-This river is a little over 4,000 miles long (6,400kms), discharges nearly 25% of all freshwater into the oceans and is in places between 150 and 250 feet deep (45–70m).
+This river is a little over 4,000 miles long (6,400 km), discharges nearly 25% of all freshwater into the oceans and is in places between 150 and 250 feet deep (45–70m).
 Little wonder they call it the river sea.

 It sustains thousands of small fishing villages and communities on its journey to the Atlantic as well as being home to a staggering number of fish species.
-The rain forest stretches out either side and is full of exotic birds, mammals, reptiles and all kinds of insects.
+The rain forest stretches out on either side and is full of exotic birds, mammals, reptiles and all kinds of insects.

-Amazonia has arguably the planet's most intense ecosystem.
+Amazonia arguably has the planet's most intense ecosystem.
 I was privileged to be in it for a few very magical days.
-From the boat we saw dolphins, large fish, capybara, eagles, vultures, many parrots, toucans and storks.
-Yes, it's a bird lover's paradise but for me the whole package was a wonder.
+From the boat, we saw dolphins, large fish, capybara, eagles, vultures, many parrots, toucans and storks.
+Yes, it's a bird lover's paradise.
+But for me, the whole package was a wonder.

 Getting to the Amazon

-We flew to Leticia from Bogota which takes about an hour with the local Avianca airline.
-As you descend you get a taste of just how vast this territory is, the forest stretching out to the horizon.
-You land on the single strip runway at a small rather nondescript airport.
+We flew to Leticia from Bogota, which takes about an hour with the local Avianca airline.
+As you descend, you get a taste of just how vast this territory is, with the forest stretching out to the horizon.
+You land on the single strip runway at a small, rather nondescript airport.
 But the forest you just flew over is now a lot closer!
 Essentially you're surrounded by the world's largest rainforest.

 I got a real feeling of excitement as we entered the cramped baggage hall/reception desk/information kiosk.
 This was the Amazon, a world away from ordinary life.
 Things were different here.

 It was all very chaotic.
-Many locals and, I presume, native Colombians were allowed to exit straightaway whilst the tourists - there were five of us - had to stay and pay a tourist tax.
+Many locals and, I presume, native Colombians were allowed to exit straightaway whilst the tourists (there were five of us) had to stay and pay a tourist tax.
 A man behind a desk was waving green leaflets at us.
-We didn't have any option, a big burly policeman was on hand just in case we tried a runner.
+We didn't have any option; a big, burly policeman was on hand just in case we tried a runner.

-Essential Travel Tips
+Essential Travel Tips for the Amazon

-There's no vaccination against malaria but you can take tablets which help prevent malaria (not 100% guaranteed!).
-You can get these tablets from your pharmacy.
-It's best to be wise before the event - wear long sleeve shirts, long strong pants and trousers and cover up all sensitive areas of your body.
+- Take Malaria Tablets.
+There's no vaccination against malaria, but you can take tablets which help prevent malaria (though they are not 100% guaranteed!).
+You can likely get these tablets from your pharmacy, but you may need to schedule an appointment with the pharmacist ahead of time.

-- It's always best to do some research before you travel abroad, find out what diseases are around and what areas to avoid.
+- It's always best to do some research before you travel abroad, such as finding out what diseases are around and what areas to avoid.

 - Never travel without personal travel insurance.